Justin-Watkins/Justin-Watkins.github.io/09-Research.md

 As you can imagine, this could get complex.

 From the preceding example, how do we know how many people to sample?
-We can use a _power analysis_ to give us an idea.
+We can use a _power analysis_^[https://en.wikipedia.org/wiki/Power_of_a_test] to give us an idea.
 We'll use the `pwr` [@R-pwr] package to evaluate our data.
 The following example is adapted from Kabacoff [@Kabacoff2011].

 ```r